sonic-net/SONiC/doc/database/multi_database_instances.md

 ## Platform VS

 platform vs is not changed at this moment.
 For the vs tests, they are still using one database instance since platform vs database configuration is different from that at database-docker.
-For vs test, it is enough to use on database instance.
+We provided database\_config.json in vs docker at /var/run/redis/sonic-db/, hence all the application can read database information.
+For vs test, it is enough to use on database instance at this moment.

 From the feedback in SONiC meeting, docker platform vs is suggested to have multiple database instances as well.

+## Other unit testing

+SONiC has many unit testing runing when building images or after submmitting PR.
+Those test cases are not running under database docker environment, hence for those local test cases, we add some static database\_config.josn under each tests directory or isntalled via library(swss and swsssdk).
+These database\_config.json files are used for testing only.

-## Testing
+## DUT Testing

 We apply this changes on our local switches at labs.
 All the database are assigned to different database instances based on configuration.
 So far, for the real traffic things looks great, all the tables , entries work properly.
 We will keep doing tests and running with traffic and see.
 Also all the vs tests passed.